 While those traveling with a caravan hope for safety in numbers, the perils of using irregular migration routes remain significant, especially for children.
 The journey is long, uncertain, and full of danger, including the risk of exploitation, violence and abuse.
 Migrating and displaced children are at risk of some of the worst forms of abuse, often falling victim to traffickers and other criminals.

-Historically, the U.S. has placed pressure on Mexico and Central America to curb irregular migration, and it has often manifested in a way that does not center the best interests of the children in transit.
+Historically, the U.S. has placed pressure on Mexico and Central American countries to curb irregular migration, and it has often manifested in a way that does not center the best interests of the children in transit, as illustrated by the response to the January 2021 caravan.
 Thousands of children need protection and access to essential services.
 The long and arduous journey leaves them exposed to inclement weather, including dangerously hot temperatures, with limited access to proper shelter.
 Many fall ill or suffer from dehydration.